Chicago's 6 Best Neighborhoods for Coffee Shops

 TrueNorth on Clark is a vegan coffee drinker’s dream.
 This spot serves Metropolis coffee, smoothies, and overnight oats, as well as a collection of organic salads and wraps.
 The whole place is furnished by local shops and artists, and it was designed in a collaboration with Scout + Design.
 Located just a bit north of TrueNorth on Clark, The Coffee Studio has handcrafted coffees and specialty drinks, donuts and pastries, bagels, flatbreads, house-made ice cream, beer, and wine.

+Replacing the longtime neighborhood spot Swedish Bakery, Lost Larson serves coffee and intricate pastries in a breezy space with Robin's egg blue accents—the pastries are just as pretty as the surroundings.
 Andersonville is also home to the vegetarian-friendly Kopi Travelers Cafe, First Slice Pie Cafe, and Dollop Diner.
-Chicago Grind and Kitchen Sink are located off Berwyn Avenue near the Red Line CTA stop, both of which offer quality sandwiches and pastries.
+Kitchen Sink is located right off the Berwyn Red Line CTA stop, and it also offers quality sandwiches and pastries.

 Logan Square is home to one of the city’s newest and most-loved coffee shops: Milwaukee-based Colectivo Coffee.
-Colectivo also has a location in Lincoln Park, but the fanfare around its Milwaukee Avenue location has put the brand on the map.
+Colectivo also has a location in Lincoln Park and Andersonville, but the fanfare around its Milwaukee Avenue location has put the brand on the map.
 They serve the standard pastries and small bites here, as well as beer on tap.
 Check out the patio and cozy firepit.